mkyleUD/Caviness-HPC-Shell/_episodes_bak/02-navigation.md

 ~~~
 {: .language-bash}

-The dollar sign is a **prompt**, which shows us that the shell is waiting for input.
-If you do not
+The dollar sign is a **prompt**, which shows us that the shell is waiting for input; your shell may
-see the dollar sign then the system is not ready for your next input.
-This applies for the duration
-of your session.
-Later on we will talk about what happens if enter a command and a `$` prompt does
+use a different character as a prompt and may add information before the prompt.
+When typing
-not return to your screen.
-When typing commands, either from these lessons or from other sources,
+commands, either from these lessons or from other sources, do not type the prompt, only the commands
-**do not type** the prompt `$`, only the commands that follow it.
+that follow it.

-Type the command `whoami`, then press the <kbd>enter</kbd> key (sometimes marked Return) to send the
+Type the command `whoami`, then press the Enter key (sometimes marked Return) to send the command to
-command to the shell.
-The command's output is the ID of the current user, i.e., it shows us who the
+the shell.
+The command's output is the ID of the current user, i.e., it shows us who the shell
-shell
 thinks we are:

 ~~~